Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Conclusion

 \section{Conclusion}

 This paper has introduced a practical RIS structure, the plug-in RIS, for mmWave communication systems to enhance coverage to the dead zones.
 The plug-in RIS operates passively, cleverly integrating the control mechanism within the transmitted beam to the RIS, eliminating the need for conventional reliable control links.
 It also relaxes the channel estimation process by eliminating complex cascaded channel decoupling, a common challenge in RIS-assisted systems.
 In this approach, dead zones are divided into segments, each served by a dedicated sub-RIS with a fixed beam.
 Computer simulation results have shown that deploying four sub-RISs causes only slight degradation in ABER and achievable rates, making fully passive operation feasible.
 We have also compared the EE of the plug-in RIS with benchmarks.
 While the semi-passive RIS slightly outperforms the plug-in RIS in terms of ABER and achievable rate, its EE performance is worse than the proposed plug-in RIS due to active baseband components.
-Besides, the plug-in RIS detector exhibits superior complexity performance compared to the semi-passive RIS thanks to the conventional channel estimation mechanism.
+Besides, the plug-in RIS detector exhibits superior complexity performance compared to the semi-passive RIS thanks to the conventional channel estimation mechanism. {Ultimately, extending the plug-in RIS into an MU scenario has also been investigated by studying the average SINR performance compared to the semi-passive RIS.
+It has been revealed that adopting plug-in RIS in an MU scenario only results in a few dB of performance loss compared to the semi-passive RIS.
+Nevertheless, MU solutions to mitigate interference can be future research directions that require more sophisticated design scenarios by considering advanced algorithms.}

 In summary, our plug-in RIS proves to be a compelling solution, performing closely to the semi-passive RIS regarding ABER and achievable rate performances, surpassing the benchmarks in terms of EE performance and detector complexity, and addressing challenges in mmWave systems.
-Unlike traditional RIS designs, plug-in RIS allows simultaneously serving multiple UEs within the same spatial segment.
-Nonetheless, such a scenario requires careful interference mitigation design, which remains a topic for future research endeavors.

 \appendices